unccv/course_project/README.md

 Group + topic assignment details will be discussed in class.

 **Deliverables:**
-A printed one page writeup with including your group member names, grad/undergrad status, a "primary contact" member of your group with phone number and email listed, a one-paragraph writeup of your chosen topic, and a proposed final technology demo.
+A printed one page writeup with including your team name, group member names, grad/undergrad status, a "primary contact" member of your group with phone number and email listed, a one-paragraph writeup of your chosen topic, and a proposed final technology demo.

 ## 2. Customer Research